Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 This list will help our AI understand which keywords you don’t want in your product descriptions, and it will accordingly remove the mention of any such keywords.

-If that sounds like something that’ll interest you, then you can get started now to use this feature of Describely.
-Alternatively, if you’re not ready for that commitment yet, then here’s where you can access our Amazon restricted keyword list, with 100+ additional words to avoid using in your eCommerce product descriptions.
+If that sounds like something that’ll interest you, then you can to use this feature of Describely.
+Alternatively, if you’re not ready for that commitment yet, then here’s where you can get started now!